freak2geek/simpletasks-webpack/README.md

 - The `ui/main.jsx` and `api/main.js` files are designated as entry points for the app code and are properly configured in Webpack to facilitate the app's compilation.
 - Two app artifacts are generated after Webpack compilation: `client/client.js` and `server/server.js`.
 These files become the new entry points for the Meteor app (`meteor/mainModule` in `package.json`), allowing it to recognize and utilize the Meteor packages properly.

 The expected outcome is achieved: the app code is compiled by Webpack, and then Meteor runs the Webpack application, making it fully compatible with the Meteor packages.
-It's important to note that specific configurations can also be applied in the webpack.config.js file to fine-tune the setup for individual requirements.

-The `.meteorignore` file is configured for Meteor to exclude the app code located within the `ui/` and `api/` directories for the watching development processes.
+The `.meteorignore` file is configured for Meteor to exclude the app code located within the `ui/` and `api/` directories for the watching files development processes.
 Webpack exclusively handles the compilation and management of these folders now.

 ## Hands-on